 And you know what…It worked so well on our first trip with it as I was actually able to see that my front driver side tire of my Saturn Outlook was running hot.
 When I stopped I used my IR Heat Reader and took a reading to be sure it was not the sensor sending a bad reading.
 Sure enough, the tire was 14 degrees hotter than the other tires.
 I looked at the brakes and sure enough, they were thinner than the others and more brake dust was on the rim.
 This is a sign that the caliper was not releasing all the way after the brakes were applied.
 So, it will be going in next week for service and the TPMS may have just saved us from a future braking issue.
 Note though, even though it was not OVER HOT etc to make an alarm sound on the monitor, the system did allow me to see an issue that the brakes were making based on the the increased temperature reading.
 Other systems do not allow for this.
 The eezTire does as it nicely scrolls though tire by tire every 5 seconds giving you pressure and temp readings.
 (I also tried the TireTraker/Hawkshead and it failed to deliver continued proper results.
 I am replacing an much older PressurePro as it lacks features such as rapid air loss and live display.)
 Here is a video I did on the system…EezTire TPMS

-weBoost Drive Cradle and Booster 4G– Ok, this one is a must for RV’er.
+weBoost Drive Cradle and Booster 4G – Ok, this one is a must for RV’er.
 The weBoost Drive (used to be called Wilson Sleek but Wilson actually changed their name) is a simple cradle with a booster in it.
 When you put your phone, hotspot, or MiFi in the cradle it boosts the cell single and thus also your data connection.
 Built into each of Wilson’s all-in-one Cradle Boosters is a signal booster, internal antenna, cell phone holder, and battery charger.
 Add to that an external Wilson Antenna like the RV/Trucker Roof Mount Antenna and you have one powerful cell connection!
 Do not leave home without one!
-NOTE…If you are not going to get an external antenna, you will need the Home Office Kit to go with it as it has a suction window mount for the antenna that also acts as the ground.
 (Used in our Allegro Bus.)

 WINEGARD TRAVLER HDTV SATELLITE DISH – When you want to use satellite for your TV viewing, you must consider the Winegard Traveler series of dishes.
 Be it Dish Network or DirecTV, they have an automated dish that fits this need.
 When we arrive at a stopping point, once we level, the turn the unit on and it goes to work deploying the dish.
 It automatically finds and locks on to the satellites needed based on the provider you choose to use.
 It usually does this within 5 minutes.
 If using Dish Network, all three satellites needed are locked on and if using DirecTV, all five are.
 It really is a quick and easy system that has been very reliable.
 Oh, when it is time to move on, one more press the power button and it stows the dish for travel.
 It’s really is that easy.
 (Used on our Allegro Bus.)